Trump calls Epstein controversy a "Hoax" and "bulls***," denouncing "weaklings" in GOP

 He continued: "I have had more success in 6 months than perhaps any President in our Country's history, and all these people want to talk about, with strong prodding by the Fake News and the success starved Dems, is the Jeffrey Epstein Hoax.
 Let these weaklings continue forward and do the Democrats work, don't even think about talking of our incredible and unprecedented success, because I don't want their support anymore!"

+On Thursday, a reporter asked White House press secretary Karoline Leavitt if the president has asked Attorney General Pam Bondi to appoint a special prosecutor in the Epstein case.

+"The president would not recommend a special prosecutor in the Epstein case," Leavitt said.
+"That's how he feels."

-Mr. Trump's statement highlighted the deep divisions in his party over the handling of the Epstein case, including among some of his strongest supporters.
+Mr. Trump's statements highlight the deep divisions in his party over the handling of the Epstein case, including among some of his strongest supporters.

 The current controversy began last week, when the Justice Department issued the findings of an internal review of the evidence against Epstein, a well-connected financier who was convicted of sex trafficking and died in federal custody in 2019.
 The department said the review found no "client list" or evidence that Epstein had blackmailed prominent figures.